chucktilbury/Kata/README.md

 # This repo
 (assuming you know how to use github)
-This repo has not nor ever will be build under any version of Windows.
+This repo has not nor ever will be built by me under any version of Windows.
 It should be usable on other operating systems.
-I don;t have a MAC, so I can't test anyhting.
+I don't have a MAC, so I can't test anything.
 In general it should build under Linux without problems.
-It has a couple of files to make it easier to use.
-When you clone it, take a look at the .project_env file to see if it matches your setup.
+There are a couple of files to make it easier to use.
+After you clone it, take a look at the .project_env file to see if it matches your setup.
 If it does, then you can just run ``./setup`` to check out the sub projects and create a sub-shell with some paths set up.
-To make the repo perfectly clean, run the ``./clean`` script or delete the build and bin directories.
+To make the repo perfectly clean, run the ``./clean`` script or delete the docs/out, build, and bin directories.

 ## required packages
-This requires cmake and doxygen.
+This requires cmake, graphiz, and doxygen.
 Other libraries and tools should be in the repo already.

+## Feedback is most welcome
+I would also welcome some help.
+Compilers are such a slog....

 # Grammar
 This is the complete grammar for Simple: